-Domestic Abuse and Temporary Restraining Orders
+Domestic Abuse and Temporary Restraining Orders in Connecticut

 Connecticut law provides that any individual who is subjected to a continuous threat of present physical pain or injury, threatening and/or stalking by another family or household member, may apply for relief from abuse with the Superior Court.
 The relief granted is typically called a Temporary Restraining Order, or “TRO.”

 A TRO may be initially issued by the Court without a hearing, on an “ex parte” basis.
-However, if the terms of the continuation of the restraining order cannot be agreed upon by the parties and their counsel, a hearing before a Superior Court Judge will be required in order to extend the order, and is typically scheduled within two weeks of the initial TRO application being granted.
+However, if the terms of the continuation of the restraining order cannot be agreed upon by the parties and their counsel, a hearing before a Superior Court Judge will be required in order to extend the order and is typically scheduled within two weeks of the initial TRO application being granted.

-Family Violence Protective Order
+Connecticut Family Violence Protective Order

-If law enforcement officers determine that there has been a family violence crime committed, officers may arrest and charge such person with the appropriate crime.
+If law enforcement officers determine that there has been a family violence crime committed, officers may arrest and charge such a person with the appropriate crime.
 A criminal protective order may be issued after the arrest.

-The main difference between a Restraining order and a Protective Order is that Restraining orders are granted by the civil/family court, and can be issued without the accused person being arrested.
-Protective orders, on the other hand, are issued after the accused has been arrested for committing a family violence crime.
+The main difference between a Restraining order and a Protective Order is that Restraining orders are granted by the civil/family court and can be issued without the accused person being arrested.
+Protective orders are issued after the accused has been arrested for committing a family violence crime.

-How long does a Temporary Restraining Order Last?
+How Long Does A Temporary Restraining Order Last?

 The length of a TRO varies in each case, however, it is limited to a one-year period of time unless the applicant files a motion to extend the TRO, and the court makes a ruling to extend it.

-Domestic Violence during COVID-19
+Domestic Violence During COVID-19

 During the COVID-19 public health emergency, the Judicial Branch has established a procedure to file applications for temporary restraining orders without coming to the courthouse.
 With an increase in vaccinations and the re-opening of the courts, this may or may not be an issue in the future.